vmware-tanzu/tanzu-dev-portal/content/guides/event-streaming/scs-what-is.md

 ---
-title: "What is Spring Cloud Stream?"
+title: What is Spring Cloud Stream?
-linkTitle: "Spring Cloud Stream"
+linkTitle: Spring Cloud Stream
-subsection: "Spring Cloud Stream"
+subsection: Spring Cloud Stream
 description: Discover how to use Spring Cloud Stream, a framework for building highly scalable, event-driven microservices connected with shared messaging systems.
 topics:
 - Spring
 - Microservices